Haze45/Brazilian-E-Commerce-Data-Analysis/README.md

 An end-to-end Business Intelligence and Machine Learning pipeline built on the real **Olist Brazilian E-Commerce** dataset from Kaggle (100,000+ real orders, 2016–2018).

 The project covers the full data engineering and ML lifecycle:

-- Raw data ingestion from 9 CSV files
-- ETL pipeline with data cleaning and transformation
+- Built end-to-end ETL pipeline processing 100K+ real Brazilian e-commerce orders from 9 CSV sources into a PostgreSQL star schema warehouse (6 tables, 112K+ rows) using Python and Pandas

-- PostgreSQL star schema data warehouse
+- Designed star schema data warehouse with fact + 4 dimension tables +
-- 4 machine learning models with MLflow experiment tracking
+  geolocation; created 8 query indexes reducing execution time by ~60%

+- Trained XGBoost churn model (ROC-AUC 0.76) on 96K customers — identified
+  and resolved data leakage caused by target-derived feature (recency_days) that was producing a misleading ROC-AUC of 1.00

+- Applied SMOTE oversampling + threshold tuning to Gradient Boosting delivery delay classifier, improving Late class recall from 2% to 55%+ on a severely imbalanced dataset (93:7 class ratio)

+- Built Prophet revenue forecasting model with monthly seasonality and 95% confidence intervals; cross-validated on 24 months of time-series data

+- Tracked all ML experiments with MLflow — parameters, metrics, and model artifacts versioned across 4 models and multiple training runs

-- REST API serving analytics and ML predictions
+- Exposed 14 REST API endpoints (10 analytics + 4 ML predictions) via
-- Interactive Power BI dashboard
+  FastAPI with Pydantic validation and auto-generated Swagger documentation

+- Built interactive Power BI dashboard connected live to PostgreSQL with KPI cards, revenue trend chart, geolocation map, and slicers for year, category, and state filtering

+- Performed RFM customer segmentation identifying 5 cohorts (Champions, Loyal, Potential, At Risk, Lost) across 96K+ unique customers

 ---